Mudigere MLA blames C.T. Ravi for missing BJP ticket

+Mudigere MLA M.P.
+Kumaraswamy submitted his resignation from the primary membership of the BJP to party State unit president Nalin Kumar Kateel.

+He took this decision after being denied the ticket to contest from Mudigere constituency in Chikkamagaluru district for the Assembly elections in Karnataka, which are scheduled on May 10.

-Three-time BJP MLA M.P.
-Kumaraswamy blamed BJP national general secretary C.T.
+The 3-time BJP MLA blamed BJP national general secretary C.T.
 Ravi for being denied the ticket to contest from Mudigere.

 “C.T.
 Ravi is in a powerful position.
 He is now national general secretary of the BJP.
-For personal reasons, he has opposed me,” he told mediapersons.
+For personal reasons, he has opposed me,” M.P.
+Kumaraswamy told mediapersons.

 The BJP has nominated Deepak Doddaiah from Mudigere in place of M.P.
 Kumaraswamy, who is a three-time MLA.